Academic Calendar

 Concentration (Professional Studies): Several professional degree programs require students to complete a concentration, a minimum of three units of coursework in a specific area within the professional program.
 See specific degree requirements in the Calendar.

 Dean: The head of a faculty within the University.
-At the Mount, we have a Dean of the Faculty of Arts and Science, a Dean of the Faculty of Professional Studies, a Dean of the Faculty of Education and a Dean of Graduate Studies.
+At the Mount, we have a Dean of the Faculty of Arts & Science, a Dean of the Faculty of Professional & Graduate Studies and a Dean of the Faculty of Education.

 Declaring a Major: The process in which students officially select their major by having their Advisor sign a “Declaration/Change of Program form” and submit it to the Registrar’s Office.